LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

         The domain model associated with the specified item (ric).
 Refer to the documentation for all valid domain models.
 Optional.
 Default: 'MarketPrice'.

-* **TRWebSocketController.requestNewsStory(serviceName)**
+* <a id="news"></a>**TRWebSocketController.requestNews(serviceName, ric="MRN_STORY")**

     Request to open the news stream on the NTA (NewsTextAnalytics) domain.
 By executing this method, the TRWebSocketController will automatically manage the collection and decompressing of all compressed segments coming from the NTA domain.
-Once the complete story arrives from the service, the contents of the NTA envelop will be presented in a readable format to the [onNewsStory()](#newsCb) callback.
+Once the complete contents arrives from the service, the contents of the NTA envelope will be presented as a JSON object to the [onNews()](#newsCb) callback.
     * **serviceName**

         The name of the service providing the news data.
         Required.

+	* **ric**

+		Name of the News content set.
+        Optional.
+Default: MRN_STORY

+		Valid news RICs are:

+			MRN_STORY:    Real-time News (headlines and stories)
+			MRN_TRNA:     News Analytics: Company and C&E assets
+			MRN_TRNA_DOC: News Analytics: Macroeconomic News and Events
+			MRN_TRSI:     News Sentiment Indices

 * **TRWebSocketController.closeRequest(id)**